zackbradys/airgapping-with-hauler/README.md

 ![rgs-hauler-banner](images/hauler-diagram.png)

-Text here...
+## Airgapping with Hauler

+Now that we understand the basics of Hauler and the basis of airgapped environments, let's dive into the typical workflow...

 ![rgs-hauler-banner](images/hauler-workflow-diagram.png)

-## Airgapping with Hauler

-Now that we understand the basics of Hauler and the basis of airgapped environments.
 Let's dive into installing and using it!

-Text here...

 ```bash
 # install latest release